soniahorchidan/crayfish23/README.md

 ### New Stream Processors

 New stream processors can be added through abstractions similar to adapters.
 These adapters need to extend the Crayfish interface and provide functionalities for input reading, model scoring, and output writing alongside logic to set the parallelism of the computation.
-The adapter needs to provide also abstractions for a stream builder, the generic operator type, the sink operator, and the model type to serve.
-The model type can be chosen from the list of models supported out of the box or can be a custom model defined by the Crayfish user.
+The adapter needs to provide also abstractions for a stream builder, the generic operator type, and the sink operator.
+When using the adapter, the model type can be chosen from the list of models supported out of the box or can be a custom model defined by the Crayfish user.

-The basic adapter should extend the ```Crayfish``` abstract class, as below.
+The adapter should extend the ```Crayfish``` abstract class, as below.
 Next, implement the required methods for building your streaming application.

 ```java
 public class MyCrayfishAdapter extends Crayfish<MyStreamBuilder, MyOperatorType, MySinkType, MyModel> {